psrenergy-docs/sddp-release-notes/docs/sddp17.2.md

 ## Fixed bugs

 * Model
+  * fixed the application of the inflow reduced uncertainty
   * fixed issue in suppied demand per class output writing
   * Hourly representation
     * fixed issue in final/initial storage variable representation in the generic constraint formulation